 That’s by design, as Allbirds co-founder Tim Brown explains:

 “The insight that kicked this whole journey off was, ‘Could you make a very, very simple sneaker that wasn’t adorned with branding?’
 It felt like it was very, very hard to find.”

-There are 13 different activity-based shoe categories on the Nike site, 6 brand-based categories, 10 icon-based categories, and 12 sport-based categories.
+In 2017, there were 13 different activity-based shoe categories on the Nike site, 6 brand-based categories, 10 icon-based categories, and 12 sport-based categories.

 Nike began by reselling a single type of sneaker to a specific market, but it gradually started broadening its line as well as iterating on each one with new features.